d6y/htmx-play/README.md

 ## Book notes

+### Chapter 1

 First part of "Jumping in" is in `main.rs` and also tagged as `p01-hello-world` in this repo.

 The second part of chapter 1, "Creating a CRUD application", is in `dogs.rs` (and `.html`, and `.css`) files.
 Tagged here as `p02-crud`.

+### Chapter 3

-Chapter three, "Developing endponts", follows the patterm of a module, html page with names to match the sections.
+"Developing endponts", follows the patterm of a module, html page with names to match the sections:

-E.g., "oob" for the "Performing Out-of-Band Swaps" example.
+- "oob" (`oob.html`, `oob/mod.rs`) for the "Performing Out-of-Band Swaps"
+- "triggers" for the event triggers.
+- the "dogs" example was updated in this chapter to support update.

+Taggeg in git as `ch-3`.

-## Libraries
+## Libraries used

 - https://docs.rs/axum/latest/axum/index.html
 - https://maud.lambda.xyz